 Sautéed Squash and Shrimp with Coconut Milk and Chiles

-Julienned squash has a slightly “green” flavor that pairs well with the classic Thai flavors in this quick dish of shrimp in coconut-chile broth.
+Similar to an unripe mango or green papaya, julienned squash has a slightly “green” flavor that pairs well with the classic Thai flavors in this quick, brothy dish.

 - 3 tbsp. coconut or vegetable oil